Understanding Spiritual Bypassing and Why It’s Harmful (With Examples)

 JOHN WELWOOD AND INNER WORK

 John Welwood, a prominent figure in transpersonal psychology, is credited with coining the phrase spiritual bypassing.
-A psychotherapist and practising Buddhist, Welwood advocated for a balanced approach to spirituality.
+A psychotherapist and practising Buddhist, Welwood advocated for a balanced approach to spirituality, what he called inner-work.

 Welwood noticed that too much focus on trauma work and healing our psychological traumas resulted in people becoming obsessed with their narrative story as a victim, which led to self-centredness, egocentricity and depression.